 Historia Numorum Online is a collaborative project which aims to record and publish all types and varieties of the coins minted before the Roman period (c.
 650-30 BCE).
-The first volume being developed covers Caria and is supported by a two-year funding by the Laboratoire des Sciences Archéologiques de Bordeaux (LaScArBx) and is based at the Institut Ausonius (UMR 5607), which is part of the Université Bordeaux Montaigne (UBM) and the Centre National de la Recherche Scientifique (CNRS).
+The first volume being developed covers a region of southwestern Asia Minor called Caria and is supported by a two-year funding by the Laboratoire des Sciences Archéologiques de Bordeaux (LaScArBx) and is based at the Institut Ausonius (UMR 5607), which is part of the Université Bordeaux Montaigne (UBM) and the Centre National de la Recherche Scientifique (CNRS).

 Historia Numorum goes back to Barclay Vincent Head (1844-1914), Keeper of the Department of Coins and Medals at the British Museum.
 His Historia Numorum, a Manual of Greek Numismatics (PDF), published in 1887, followed in 1911 by an augmented second edition (PDF), became the most important reference on the subject for decades.
 Since, in his own words "My aim has been to produce a practical handbook in a single portable volume containing in a condensed form a sketch of the numismatic history of nearly every city, king, or dynast, known to have struck coins throughout the length and breadth of the ancient world.
 I do not attempt to provide a complete catalogue of all the known coins of any city, nor even to describe in minute detail the specimens which I have found space to mention.", the idea to produce a complete catalogue of coin production by region in several fascicles was suggested by Stanley Robinson (1887-1976), another Keeper of the Department of Coins and Medals at the British Museum (1949-52).